 Appendix 4: Use of IMPs in pregnant and breastfeeding women

 All trial drugs (except empagliflozin and baloxavir) have been used in pregnant women with pre-existing medical disorders where benefits outweigh the risks to fetus or woman, including in the first trimester.
-The existing data related to each drug is summarized below.
+The existing data related to each drug is summarised below.

 Corticosteroids